 For as little as $35 a month, you can ensure a child’s safety, nourishment, clothing, encouragement, education, career, and most importantly, spiritual growth.
 Get the answers to some common questions about sponsorship.

 To sponsor a child at Casa Para Niños:

 1. Pray for the Lord’s leading in the process

 2. Complete and submit the online form for review and verification*

-3. Receive your temporary access to our sponsorship database
+4. Receive a temporary password to access our secure child sponsorship database

 This document states the reasoning behind our sponsorship policy and describes how we handle the sponsorship funds.
 While this is the rule of operation at Casa Para Niños, exceptions can and do occur and we reserve the right to make necessary changes due to the conditions that apply.

 Casa Para Niños commenced in February, 1989 as a children’s home with a family environment.
 Due to God’s faithful blessing and the favor of various Guatemalan authorities, Casa Para Niños has grown to nearly 500 children.

 Shortly after establishing Casa Para Niños, Mike and Dottie Clark initiated a child sponsorship program with the objective that each child would have someone who prays for them by name, remembers special days and helps defer the costs of personal needs.
 Child sponsorships have played a significant role at Casa Para Niños, adding a personalized outreach to individual children as well as providing additional funding for operations.

 Having a family of hundreds of children has resulted in thousands of interpersonal relationships.
 Many sponsors have even come to visit us in Guatemala, which is a big event in the life of the child.Initially, the monthly sponsorship amount for one child was set at $25.
 However, this amount was raised to $35 per month in 2000 due to the rising costs of operations.